octobercms/docs/plugin-settings.md

     );

 Use the `Config` class for accessing the configuration values defined in the configuration file.
-The `Config::get($name, $default=null)` method accepts the plugin and the parameter name in the following format: **Acme.Demo::maxItems**.
+The `Config::get($name, $default = null)` method accepts the plugin and the parameter name in the following format: **Acme.Demo::maxItems**.
 The second optional parameter defines the default value to return if the configuration parameter doesn't exist.
 Example:

     use Config;